Love your Burial Ground Week & Churches Count on Nature – FAQs

 - If it is a public event, how will you promote it?

-- What day and time are you inviting people to get involved, during the week 4th - 12th June 2022?
-You might want an hour long organised count, perhaps twice at different times of day, or you might just want an informal count where your gates are open and people come and go.
+- What day and time are you inviting people to get involved, during the week 3rd - 11th June 2023?
+If your activity is to record wildlife you might want an hour long organised count, perhaps twice at different times of day, or you might just want an informal count where your gates are open and people come and go.

 - What is needed to get the site ready?
 Are there any moveable trip hazards you should clear, for example?